 Rank Math is an on-page SEO plugin.
-That means that by installing this plugin you have the ability to adjust the meta description for your blog posts and pages.
+Installing this plugin lets you adjust the meta description for your blog posts and pages.

-This is important when creating content that is targeting a keyword phrase you wish to rank for as you can now “optimize” your content to have the best chance of ranking.
+This is important when creating content targeting a keyword phrase you wish to rank for, as you can now “optimize” your content to have the best chance of ranking.

-With it you can give an dedicated SEO title, a meta description, you can enable breadcrumbs on your website and Rank Math will give you an overall score as to how well optimize your content is for a specific keyword.
+With it, you can give a dedicated SEO title and a meta description, enable breadcrumbs on your website, and Rank Math will provide you with an overall score on how well-optimized your content is for a specific keyword.

 Smush – Image optimization